sochix/TLSharp/README.md

   await client.SendMessageAsync(new TLInputPeerChannel() { ChannelId = chat.Id, AccessHash = chat.AccessHash.Value }, "OUR_MESSAGE");
 ```
 Full code you can see at [SendMessageToChannel test](https://github.com/sochix/TLSharp/blob/master/TLSharp.Tests/TLSharpTests.cs#L107)

 ## Working with files
 Telegram separate files to two categories -> big file and small file.
 File is Big if its size more than 10 Mb.
-TLSharp tries to hide this complexity from you, thats why we provide one method to upload files **UploadFile**.
+TgSharp tries to hide this complexity from you, thats why we provide one method to upload files **UploadFile**.

 ```csharp
 	var fileResult = await client.UploadFile("cat.jpg", new StreamReader("data/cat.jpg"));
 ```

-TLSharp provides two wrappers for sending photo and document
+TgSharp provides two wrappers for sending photo and document

 ```csharp
 	await client.SendUploadedPhoto(new TLInputPeerUser() { UserId = user.Id }, fileResult, "kitty");